Welcome to the Computer Science Department at BGS!

 The KS3 curriculum is based around improving logic, problem solving and computational thinking skills in students.
-At KS3 students will have one fifty minute lesson per week.
-We teach a range of different skills and software to give students as much experience as possible with different elements of Computer Science, and yo build their confidence with the subject.
-Some of the topics that we cover are computation thinking, HTML, encryption, the ethics surrounding the use of computing and Python programming.
+We teach a range of different skills and software to give students as much experience as possible with different elements of Computer Science, and to build their confidence with the subject.
+Some of the topics that we cover are computational thinking, HTML, encryption, the ethics surrounding the use of computing and Python programming.

 key stage 4

 In Year 10 and Year 11 we offer Edexcel Computer Science GCSE (9-1) to students.
 This course is assessed in 2 ways: an online computational thinking and problem-solving exam, and a theoretical knowledge exam.
 Throughout the two years of study, pupils can expect to focus on practical coding so that by the end they emerge as highly skilled proficient programmers, with a deeper understanding of the fundamental principles of computing.

 IB Computer Science is offered as part of the International Baccalaureate at Higher level.
 This course provides students with in depth grounding in programming in Java and understanding of the workings of computer hardware.
 Students have found that IB Computer Science provides excellent preparation for both undergraduate study in Computer Science and for the Computing element of Mathematical, Engineering and Scientific degrees.

 Coding support sessions open to all years to attend.
 This is supported by our year 12 computer science prefects who will work with the younger years to help develop their coding skills.